Utsira/WorkingCopyCodeaClient/README.md

 * Switch branches in Working Copy, or checkout an earlier version of your project, then pull that version into Codea

-* Easily import multi-file repositories that don't have installers with WCCC's "Copy as single file" feature, which concertinas the remote files using Codea's "paste into project" format
+* Easily import multi-file repositories that don't have installers with WCCC's "Copy as single file" feature, which concatenates the remote files using Codea's "paste into project" format

 * SHA1 authentication verifies write operations and warns you if you are in danger of overwriting data